tashevski/cortex_bridge/docs/VECTOR_CONTEXT_INTEGRATION.md

 - Minimal latency impact (vector search is fast)
 - Automatic fallback if no relevant content found
 - Graceful error handling if database unavailable
+- Uses existing database infrastructure

+## Database Structure

+All content is stored in the same ChromaDB instance:
+- **Conversations**: Regular chat history
+- **Cue Cards**: `content_type: "cue_card"`
+- **Adaptive Prompts**: `content_type: "adaptive_prompt"`

+The system automatically filters and retrieves the appropriate content types based on the query.